MuTsunTsai/vue-on-clickout/README.md

 # Vue-On-Clickout

-There are many packages that uses custom derivatives to capture and handles the "click outside" event of an element.
-Their common problem, however, is that by the design of Vue.js, one must pass a function to the derivative and cannot directly write code for execution, as in the case of the v-on event handlers.
+There are many packages that uses custom directives to capture and handles the "click outside" event of an element.
+Their common problem, however, is that by the design of Vue.js, one must pass a function to the directive and cannot directly write code for execution, as in the case of the v-on event handlers.
 This creates inconsistency in the coding style and is really bothering to me.